 What Are the Contract Terms and Negotiation Points?

-SAP SuccessFactors contracts typically run 3-5 years for enterprise deployments, according to eLearning Industry (2025).
+Contracts for SAP SuccessFactors typically run 3-5 years for enterprise deployments, according to eLearning Industry (2025).
 Some single-module deals allow one-year terms, but most full-suite buyers sign multi-year commitments in exchange for better per-user rates.
-Here's what to know before you sign:
+Here’s what to know before you sign:

 • Volume discount tiers.
 SAP uses nine headcount bands: 1-2K, 2K-5K, 5K-10K, 10K-15K, 15K-25K, 25K-50K, 50K-75K, 75K-100K, and 100K+.
 If you’re close to a threshold, negotiate based on projected headcount to lock in the lower tier.